 Growth Plan.
 When student performance is a concern, the program faculty may meet with the student and develop a Growth plan (see Growth Plan forms).
-The purpose of the Growth Plan is to clearly identify area(s) of concern and develop a strategy to correct the plan.
-Failure to progress after reasonable intervention, or a failure to comply with the agreed-upon plan may result in Programmatic Dismissal.
+The purpose of the Growth Plan is to clearly identify any area(s) of concern and develop a corrective strategy.
+In order to maximize intervention effects, provide consistency during training, and allow feedback to University faculty, students having growth plans during Practicum or Internship should expect to share their goals with their field supervisor(s).
+Failure to progress after reasonable intervention, or a failure to comply with the agreed-upon plan, may result in Programmatic Dismissal.

-Personal Difficulties: In general, the school psychology program faculty will support students through a short term crisis, and provide activities to help them recoup missed learning experiences.
+Personal Difficulties: In general, the school psychology program faculty will support students through a short-term crisis, and provide activities to help them recoup missed learning experiences.
 Occasionally, however, a student may experience a long-term crisis, or have a series of frequent acute difficulties.
 A concern exists when personal difficulties cause any or all of the following situations: